-The Plan received a favorable determination letter from the Internal Revenue Service (the "IRS") dated October 29, 2014, covering amendments executed through January 3, 2014 and stating that the Plan is qualified under Section 401(a) of the Code.
+The Plan received a favorable determination letter from the IRS dated October 29, 2014, covering amendments executed through January 3, 2014 and stating that the Plan is qualified under Section 401(a) of the Code.
 Therefore, the related trust is exempt from taxation.
-Subsequent to this determination, the Plan was further amended and as amended, is required to operate in conformity with the Code in order to maintain its qualification.
+Subsequent to this determination, the Plan was further amended, and as amended, is required to operate in conformity with the Code in order to maintain its qualification.
+Any necessary steps to bring the Plan's operations into compliance with the Code will be executed by the Plan administrator.
 The Committee believes that the Plan is being operated, in all material respects, in accordance with the applicable requirements of the Code and, therefore, believes that the Plan, as amended, is qualified and the related trust is tax exempt.

 The Committee evaluates any potential uncertain tax positions taken by the Plan, and the financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-Based on information provided to it, the Committee has concluded that there were no uncertain positions taken or expected to be taken as of December 31, 2018 and December 31, 2017.
+Based on information provided to it, the Committee has concluded that there were no uncertain positions taken or expected to be taken as of December 31, 2019 and December 31, 2018.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions.
 There are no IRS audits currently in progress for any Plan years.